-These kinds of linkups can be on a 1-way or 2-way basis, can be synced in real time, or pushed/pulled at a defined interval.
-(You could be subject to lag times too, dependant on the systems involved.)
+These kinds of linkups can be on a 1-way or 2-way basis can be synced in real-time, or pushed/pulled at a defined interval.
+(You could be subject to lag times too, depending on the systems involved.)

 If you want to utilise an API you’ll need technical know-how or access to time from your IT team and a clear plan on what you want to have in place.
 Good luck with that.

 Apps connecting to other apps are common in many sectors.
-(For example the CRM that your sales team use talking to your finance system to issue quotations and invoices based on ‘deals’ created in the CRM.)
+(For example, the CRM that your sales team use talks to your finance system to issue quotations and invoices based on ‘deals’ created in the CRM.)

 However, as you may have already found, HR system providers can be either slow on the uptake – or truly direct integrations don’t really exist.
 Especially for small businesses.